Subdiffusive light transport in three-dimensional subrandom arrays: Introduction

-On the other hand, we find that the structures generated by the Latin-Hypercube stochastic algorithm are not hyperuniform and do not show any signature of vector waves localization.
-By systematically comparing both the structural properties, up to the fourth-level correlation order, and the spectral properties of subrandom media with the ones of uniform random structures we attribute the observed localization behavior to the following structural features: (i) the presence of a nearest-neighbor distance probability density function (NNDPDF) with strongly suppressed amplitude for closely separated scattering dipoles compared to the traditional Rayleigh probability density function that describes homogeneous Poisson point processes \cite{Illian}; (ii) the inhibition of long-wavelength density fluctuations.
+By systematically comparing both the structural properties, up to the fourth-level correlation order, and the spectral properties of subrandom media with the ones of uniform random structures we attribute the observed weak localization behavior to the following structural features: (i) a probability density function for the nearest-neighbor separation of the particles that is smaller at short distances from the one of homogeneous Poisson point patterns \cite{Illian}; (ii) the inhibition of long-wavelength density fluctuations.
 Importantly, these distinctively geometrical characteristics reduce the possible excitation of proximity resonances, which are ``dark" sub-radiant modes localized over just few scatterers \cite{Heller}.
 In turn, this helps reducing the near-field mediated dipole-dipole interactions, which have been recently identified as key contributions that prevent the occurrence of light localization in 3D uniform random media \cite{Skipetrov2019}.